 An eye for analyzing content marketing data is important as a content strategist.

 While data collection is now mostly automated, making sense of the raw data is an acquired skill that any great content strategist has come to master.

-Content strategists often work closely with other strategists on a content strategy team, writers, editors, and designers to make their content marketing come to life.
+Content strategists often work closely with other content strategists and those on a content strategy team including writers, editors, and designers to make their content marketing come to life.